Ioscipescu/HPC_Docs/README.md

   - main.tex collects all sub-files to be able to create main.pdf.
   - source_code contains all code examples for SBATCH tasks, both the SBATCH .sh files and when needed the corresponding program files (such as C programs to show how MPI and OpenMP work).
   - use_cases contains tex files for every specific use case (job_arrays, MPI, OpenMP, etc) that is then imported into main.tex.
 Splitting files up like this will help manage merge conflicts if multiple people are attempting to edit documentation.
+- Onboarding_QuickStart contains all sourcecode for the Onboarding documentation.

 ### Best Practices